ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 <!-- img src="./img/cyberexperience.jpg" alt="drawing" width="200"/ -->

 - My bugreport has been closed with a patch that check if progname is "sudoedit"
-- They also added a seperate getopt config for sudoedit
+- They also added a separate getopt config for sudoedit

 ```
 case 'V':